motiv-labs/janus/docs/install/docker.md

 # Docker Installation

 Details about how to use Janus in Docker can be found on the Quay.io repo hosting the image: [janus](https://quay.io/repository/hellofresh/janus).
-We also have a [Docker Compose template](https://github.com/hellofresh/janus/blob/master/docker-compose.yml) with built-in orchestration and scalability.
+We also have a some cool examples with [Docker Compose template](https://github.com/hellofresh/janus/blob/master/examples) with built-in orchestration and scalability.

 Here is a quick example showing how to link a Janus container to a Cassandra or PostgreSQL container: